 “Worry does not empty tomorrow of its sorrow, it empties today of its strength.” – Dutch writer Corrie Ten Boom, whose family helped nearly 800 Jews escape the Holocaust.

 Enneagram 6s value safety above all else.
 Realize that you cannot predict and prevent every negative outcome.
 It is humanly impossible and only drains you of your energy and joy.
 Instead of constantly worrying about your family’s future, practice gratitude for previous successes, and focus on finding contentment in the current moment with your children.

 7. Show your kids how to choose courage.

-Type 6s tend to struggle with fear of potential danger in every situation.
+Enneagram 6s tend to struggle with fearing potential danger in every situation.
 They frequently imagine worst-case scenarios and often let their anxiety stop them from following through on big dreams, goals, and plans.
 Do not miss out on opportunities because of your fears.
-Each time you choose courage, your next decision to be brave becomes a little bit easier, until, eventually, courage becomes a habit and, ultimately, a default.
+Each time you choose courage, your next decision to be brave becomes a little bit easier until, eventually, courage becomes a habit and, ultimately, a default.

 Next, read about Enneagram Type 7–The Enthusiast Moms!

 If you don’t know your Enneagram type yet and want to find out, it’s as easy as taking a test online here.
 You can read through The Enneagram Institute’s descriptions of the nine types here.
 There is also a free enneagram-type test available through Your Enneagram Coach here.